Essential Masterclass

 Advice for adult children, so their parents in nursing homes and assisted living are safe from scammers.

-The goal is to help professionals who work with the facilities to recognize red flags, develop policies and protocols and use technology to prevent residents from becoming victims.
-There’s also a lot of good information in the guide for the children of residents.
+The goal is to help professionals who work with these facilities to recognize red flags, develop policies and protocols, and use technology to prevent residents from becoming victims.

 One reason elder financial abuse occurs so easily in long-term care facilities is because members of care teams can easily get access to financial records as well as medical records.
 Putting protections in place before financial abuse happens is the best strategy.

 Experts recommend listening to their loved ones during visits, online or in person.
-When a senior complains about money or personal belongings going missing, don’t assume these are part of cognitive issues.
+When a senior complains of missing items or money, don’t assume these complaints are a symptom of cognitive decline.
 Take steps to investigate and document findings.

 If an aging parent mentions a strange phone call or an unusual request by a staff member, immediately check their accounts, even if they insist no personal information was shared.
 Scammers are very good at what they do and can easily convince a victim nothing wrong has occurred.
 Even if something didn’t occur this time, a single phone call or conversation may be a warning of the parent being on someone’s radar as a possible victim.